 But Levitz knows, he says, that Ocasio-Cortez isn’t “channeling the sacred wisdom of our republic’s founding racists.”
 Levitz is really only talking about “one deeply rooted strain of American thought on economic morality” that he admits — despite having claimed that Paine’s views were representative of those of many founders — may have been only “marginal among the leaders of the American Revolution.”

 He therefore invokes the populist Revolutionary foot soldiers: another batch of founding exemplars of egalitarian democracy.
 Here’s where his piece, and the brand of thinking it epitomizes, among progressive intellectuals looking to founding U.S. history for progressive models, becomes especially frustrating to me.
 It’s partly a personal thing.
-I must reveal here that Levitz mounts no argument about those laboring populists, who struggled to make a Revolution a democratic one — well, more democratic; their vision rarely included political participation by women or black men — but again provides only a link, in this case to a revie by Tom Cutterham of my book Founding Finance, which explores the founding-era struggle between democratic, egalitarian approaches to finance, put forth by the laboring class and its leaders, and the oligarchical, elite approaches that in the end actually prevailed.
+I must reveal here that Levitz mounts no argument about those laboring populists, who struggled to make a Revolution a democratic one — well, more democratic; their vision rarely included political participation by women or black men — but again provides only a link, in this case to a review by Tom Cutterham of my book Founding Finance, which explores the founding-era struggle between democratic, egalitarian approaches to finance, put forth by the laboring class and its leaders, and the oligarchical, elite approaches that in the end actually prevailed.

 But I think I get it.
 How would it aid the cause of an Alexandria Ocasio-Cortez to discuss founding leaders like Thomas Young, James Cannon, Christopher Marshall, Robert Whitehill, Herman Husband, Daniel Shays, and, even less helpful than those obscure names, the many thousands whose names may appear nowhere but in family Bibles and on militia rolls?
 On behalf of ordinary people, they really did mount an informed critique of, and took powerful actions against, the founding oligarchy.
 Yet mentioning their names and non-names, and getting into the realities and complexities of their genuinely radical thought and action, would only cause intellectual conflict, raising more questions than it can answer.

 Not a super-tactical approach to pushing a political figure.
-Better, I guess, to pretend that Paine — people have at least heard of him —represents a lot of other founders, and to imagine the Jeffersonian fantasia as progressive, even with all caveats duly noted.
-A real understanding of the American egalitarian economic progressives who struggled for democracy in the founding period, and really who are Ocasio-Cortez’s founding political ancestors, would complicate all of Levitz’s premises.
+Better, I guess, to pretend that Paine — people have at least heard of him — represents a lot of other founders, and to imagine the Jeffersonian fantasia as progressive, even with all caveats duly noted.
+A real understanding of the American egalitarian economic progressives who struggled for democracy in the founding period, and who really are Ocasio-Cortez’s founding political ancestors, would complicate all of Levitz’s premises.
 Not only because the nation was formed explicitly to shut the progressives down.
 It’s a possibly distressing fact that some of those founding progressives did harbor the ideas that so terrified Henry Knox, and that Hannity pretends to be terrified by now: some did take a more communistic approach — not foreign but homegrown, despite elites’ presumptions about “foreign influence” — than Levitz would want to associate with Ocasio-Cortez’s programs.
 As a correlative to the 17th-century Harrington influence, there was the influence of Harrington’s lower-class contemporaries the Diggers and others.
 They called not for limiting or roughly equally distributing property but for abolishing it.
 Some of the social radicals of the American founding era — not the Jeffersonians — wanted to cap property ownership.
 Some wanted to hand out property to everybody at birth, including baby girls.
 Some wanted to disconnect rights, and especially voting rights, from the traditional linkage to property.
 Some just wanted fairer access to credit and other tools of economic development.

 They varied.
-The situation was complicated.
+The political situation was complicated.
 It’s these forgotten populist movements of the founding generation, and not Jeffersonianism — despite sometime Jeffersonian patronizing of them — who offer real American founding precedents for the kind of thinking that went into the New Deal, and that Ocasio-Cortez is thinking about now.